Frequently Asked Questions

 Comb size and redness can be one indicator, but is not usually reliable.
 In fact, it's one of the worst indicators you can use, as comb size varies by breed and even individual.
 For instance, one of my hens has a larger comb than any of her sisters of the same breed, and a larger comb than any of my roosters, too.
 When sexing most juveniles, the best, most fail-safe method is to look at the saddle feathers in front of the tail when the bird is about 3 months old.
 By that age, cockerels will have long and pointy...Read More

-Unfortunately, as you've learned, sexing is more of an art than an exact science, so when you buy day-old chicks, there's always a risk of receiving a mis-sexed bird.
+Unfortunately, as you've learned, sexing is more of an art than an exact science, so when you buy day-old chicks, there's always a small risk of receiving a mis-sexed bird.
 We're sorry if this has happened to you, whether you purchased your chicks from us or from another hatchery or feed store.
 It can be stressful to try to find a home for your unwanted rooster, and sometimes the most stressful part is having to part with him at all.
-Juvenile roosters are usually very friendly, and almost invariably are the favorite "hen" of the flock, so the disappointment can be...Read More
+Juvenile roosters are usually very friendly, and almost invariably are the favorite "hen" of the flock, so the disappointment can...Read More

 Yes, they can!
 There are no problems associated with hatching mixed breed chickens.
 If you have a rooster in your flock, he will try to breed ALL your hens, nevermind if he is a different breed or even if the hens are different sizes, bantam and large fowl.
 It can be fun to hatch "mixed" eggs, because you never know what you'll get!
-And actually, many of the breeds we offer at My Pet Chicken are designer cross-breeds, and the results are spectacular: wonderful plumage colors, fantastic new egg colors, prolific egg-laying, friendly personalities and ultra-hardiness.
-For instance, we loved...Read More
+Actually, many of the breeds we offer at My Pet Chicken are designer cross-breeds, and the results are spectacular: wonderful plumage colors, fantastic new egg colors, prolific egg-laying, friendly personalities and ultra-hardiness.
+For instance, we loved our...Read More